afarooqui98/gem5_GUI/docs/user_guide.md

 **![](https://lh3.googleusercontent.com/siEBwmcd6tGS7QHymwpDtJK7Is0zEQFH30jnCnhSTcjVKfo7rD3oPJskbw_Cty_lu05ifpWIkkwO3wKJqMoDKqtL7XqrEgVqwAXp9X57DmRIjZqkMRpErWt1kLeJYvXZ9Qn2YftK)**

 Under file, we have import and export UI object, which allow users to save and load clusters of SymObjects.
-Exporting saves the configuration as a .obj file, which is in a JSON format [[Bobby] Remind me again, why are we saving to .obj even if this is in a JSON format?].
+Exporting saves the configuration as a .obj file, which is in a JSON format (to differntiate these types of files we use the .obj extension).
 Importing places the custom object in the catalog, allowing for the same access methods as regular SimObjects.

 ### 4.10 Import SimObject